Padmanabh11/LIC-simulation/exptb.md

  ###  Transient Response
 An alternating(sine) signal is given to the input source of 0.9v with 50m amplitude and 1k frequency.
 ![WhatsApp Image 2025-02-19 at 22 50 47_03beac1d](https://github.com/user-attachments/assets/a0aa0217-feb5-4bfe-b6d8-2865226822a9)
-Here we see a 180 degree phase shift between the input and output wavefprms.
+Here we see a 180 degree phase shift between the input and output waveforms.
+The gain of the circuit= 1.804

 ### AC Analysis
 Small signal analysis is appiled to observe the frequency response of the circuit.